ya0-yuan/tp/docs/UserGuide.md

 Format: `delete_hairdresser ID`

 * Deletes the hairdresser with the specified `ID`.
-* The index refers to the index number shown in the displayed hairdresser list.
+* The index refers to the index number `hid` shown in the displayed hairdresser list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * All appointments with this corresponding hairdresser will now show "DELETED" for the hairdresser placeholder